frmysantana/100-days-of-code/log.md

 **Thoughts**: I feel very excited and proud of myself when I came up with my refactor!
 However, now I wonder if I abstracted it a bit too much.

+### Day 51: February 27, 2018

+**Today's Progress**: I debugged changeTime() so that the plus and minus buttons now work as they did before.
+The start button also begins the timer as it did before.
+Now I just have to refactor the portion that switched which timer is shown and alerts the user.
+I'm almost done with that as well.
+I have also begun to use Git to manage this project.

+**Thoughts**: I feel pretty good that these refactors are moving along swimmingly.
+I am also glad that I can use Git for these projects, though I will be writing these log updates manually, at least until I figure out how to do them through Git.

+**Link(s) to work**: <a href="https://github.com/frmysantana/Pomodoro/commit/433df8c76d2913695ac89dc8405159bab7c05bfa#diff-872934973e0a52c22de87d3df9220a66">Updated PomodoroClock.js</a>.